AssemblyScript/website/src/examples/mandelbrot.md

 * Exporting functions from a WebAssembly module.
 * Calling functions exported from WebAssembly.
 * Instantiating the module's memory in JavaScript and import it using `--importMemory`.
-* Speeding up a program by forcing a helper function in a hot path to always `@inline`.
 * Utilizing JavaScript's `Math` instead of native libm to reduce module size via `--use Math=JSMath`.
 * And finally: Reading and translating data from WebAssembly memory to colors rendered to a canvas.